feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 - Determine the cut-off value.
 The cut-off is either directly provided by the user as argument or it is computed based on the proportion (i.e. what is the cut-off value if we split the dataframe on a X, 1-X basis).
-- Define the base as the dataframe containing all observations associated with values of the reference up to the cut-off value.
+- Define the basis as the dataframe containing all observations associated with values of the reference up to the cut-off value.
 The test dataframe contains all other observations.
 - If the cut-off value is defined as a list, the split is done in a slightly different way.
-The base dataframe contains all observations for which the reference is part of the list.
+The basis dataframe contains all observations for which the reference is part of the list.
 The test dataframe contains all other observations.

 Then for each feature in scope: